Adore2113/MarsHSim/README.md

 ![MarsHSim Banner](assets/github_preview.jpg "MarsHSim")

-I'm building a Mars habitat simulation where a closed system keeps a crew alive with no resupply, one subsystem at a time.
+I'm building a Mars habitat simulation where a closed system keeps a crew of 30 alive with no resupply, one subsystem at a time.

 <p align="center">
 ♡♡♡
 </p>

-MarsHSim models a self sustaining Environmental Control and Life Support System (ECLSS) for a crew of 30 inside a closed 2400 m3 habitat on Mars in Arcadia Planitita (47° North, 184° East)
+MarsHSim models a self sustaining Environmental Control and Life Support System (ECLSS) for a crew of 30 inside a closed 2400 m³ habitat on Mars in Arcadia Planitia (47° North, 184° East)

-♡ The focus is on reliability, realism, machine learning integration, reusability, and eventually cost considerations.
+♡ The focus is on reliability, realistic subsystem behavior, reusability, and future machine learning integration.

 ## Overview: